vechivar/z01-make-your-game/README.md

 - A (silly) story mode as required from the subject, with basic animated sequences and boss levels.
 - An endless mode that eventually becomes imposible to beat.
-- Calculating a score while playing through the game.
+- Calculating a score while playing through the game and lives management.
 - Evolving levels, with more bricks and increasing ball speed.
 - Different bricks (rectangles and circles) with increasing health points and different brick layout.
 - Changing background colors with levels.